bradgrajzar-hub/BIO_350_F25/README.md

 IC Assignment 5: Rabies Removal: SIR Models

 This code simulates the spread of rabies in a fox population using a simple SIR (Susceptible, Infected, Removed) model with daily time steps.
 It applies difference equations to update the number of susceptible, infected, and removed foxes over a 30-day period, starting from given initial conditions and parameter values for the infection rate (β) and death rate (d).
 The program prints the daily results for each class and generates a line plot that illustrates how the epidemic evolves over time, including the peak of infections and the eventual number of deaths.

+Review of Analysis Presentation Concepts
+Biological Analysis

+Amplicon Sequencing vs. Whole Genome Sequencing Amplicon sequencing looks at just one specific part of the genome, like the 16S rRNA gene in bacteria, to get a quick snapshot of which species are present.
+It’s cheaper and faster, but limited to that one region.
+Whole genome sequencing gives you everything, the entire genetic blueprint—so you not only know what’s there but also what functions those organisms might have.
+Amplicon is good for a community overview, while whole genome is for deeper functional and evolutionary questions.

+DNA Barcoding
+DNA barcoding is basically using a short stretch of DNA as an ID tag to figure out what species you’re looking at.
+If you find an unknown sample, you sequence that short region and compare it to a reference library to see where it fits.
+It’s like scanning a product at the store, but for species, and it’s especially helpful in ecology and even in catching mislabeled food.

+Diversity Metrics – Alpha vs. Beta Diversity
+Alpha diversity tells you how diverse one sample is on its own—for example, how many species are present and how evenly they’re distributed.
+Beta diversity compares across samples to see how different communities are from each other.
+Together, these two perspectives help us understand both the richness of a single environment and how much variation exists between environments.

+Data Analysis

+Extrapolation and Normalization
+When we normalize data, we’re putting everything on the same scale so comparisons make sense—for example, adjusting sequencing reads so one sample with more total reads doesn’t unfairly dominate.
+Extrapolation is when we use the data we have to make a reasonable guess about what’s beyond it, like estimating the number of rare species we didn’t catch in a survey.
+Both are important tools to deal with real-world datasets that are often messy or incomplete.

+Lag Analysis
+Lag analysis looks for delayed relationships between variables.
+For example, if prey numbers go up this year, predator numbers might not increase until the following year, and lag analysis helps us see that connection.
+It’s especially useful in time series studies where cause and effect don’t line up perfectly in time.

+Modeling Concepts

+Generalized Mixed Effect Model
+A GLMM is what you use when your outcome variable isn’t a simple continuous number—maybe it’s counts, like the number of birds observed, or yes/no data, like whether a species is present.
+It lets you model those outcomes while still accounting for random effects, like variation between different sites.
+This makes it really flexible for ecological or health studies where the data aren’t “nice and normal.”

+Linear Mixed Effect Model
+A linear mixed effect model is used when you have repeated or grouped data that share some structure, like measuring multiple trees within the same forest.
+It accounts for both the overall trend (the fixed effects) and the differences between groups (the random effects).
+Without it, you might overstate results because you’d be ignoring that not all observations are independent.

+Allometric Scaling Models
+Allometric scaling is about how traits change with size—for example, how metabolic rate increases with body mass but not in a straight line.
+These models often follow a predictable curve or power law, like the famous three-quarters scaling rule.
+They’re a simple but powerful way of showing that biology has consistent patterns across very different organisms.

+Linear vs. Logistic Regression
+Linear regression is your go-to when you want to predict a continuous outcome, like height or weight, and it assumes a straight-line relationship with the predictors.
+Logistic regression comes into play when your outcome is a yes/no type of question, like whether a plant survives or not.
+It’s less about predicting an exact number and more about predicting probabilities.

+Non-linear Regression
+Sometimes relationships just aren’t straight lines, it lets you fit curves to data, which is often more realistic for biological systems that plateau, accelerate, or change in unexpected ways.
+It’s trickier to fit, but it gives a much better picture when linear assumptions don’t hold up.

+Random Forests
+Random forests are a machine learning method that works by building a whole bunch of decision trees and averaging their results.
+Think of it like asking a hundred people the same question and taking the majority answer—it smooths out errors and gives a more reliable prediction.
+They’re especially good for complex datasets and can also show you which variables matter most.

+Cross-Validation and Model Accuracy
+Cross-validation is basically a way to test how well your model will work on new data.
+You split your data into training and testing sets, build the model on one, and then see how it does on the other.
+This helps catch overfitting, where the model memorizes the training data but fails on anything new, and gives you confidence that your results are actually meaningful.